NGC 1325

 NGC 1325 is a flocculent spiral galaxy situated in the constellation of Eridanus.
-Located about 75 million light years away, it is a member of the Eridanus cluster of galaxies, a cluster of about 200 galaxies.
+Located about 75 million light years away, it is a member of the Eridanus Cluster of galaxies, a cluster of about 200 galaxies.
 It was discovered by William Herschel on 19 December 1799.

 NGC 1325 has a Hubble classification of SBbc, which indicates it is a barred spiral galaxy with moderately wound arms.
 Its angular size on the night sky is 4.5' x 1.7'.
 The disk of the galaxy is inclined at an angle of 71° with the main axis aligned along a position angle of 232°.
 The rotation curve for the galaxy is flat across much of the radius from the core.
 The galaxy is moving away from the Milky Way with a heliocentric radial velocity of 1,588 km/s.

+Supernovae

+Two supernovae have been observed in NGC 1325: